NLilley/alacrity-client/README.md

 # Conclusion

 Thanks again for taking the time to review this project!
-If you have any questions, don't hesistate to reach out, and happy trading with Alacrity!
+If you have any questions, don't hesitate to reach out, and happy trading with Alacrity!

 \- N